YSN Testing Accommodations Protocol

 - Faculty will make themselves available to students and attempt to circulate to those students in separate rooms, if possible.

 Senior Administrative Assistants (Sr. AAs):

-• Sr. AAs will be responsible for notifying each student who requires accommodations with specific information & instructions about the test day.
-Specific information/instructions to students should be sent by email at least the day before.
+- Senior administrative assistants will be responsible for notifying each student who requires accommodations with specific information and instructions about the test day.
+Specific information/instructions to students should be sent by e-mail at least the day before.

-- Date and start time of exam
+- Date and start time of exam.

 - The importance of notifying the administrative staff immediately if there is an issue with the space assigned.

-- Offer noise canceling headphones if needed.
+- Offer noise-canceling headphones if needed.

-• Sr. AAs will place a sign outside the testing room that indicates a test is in progress, etc.
+- Senior administrative assistants will place a sign outside the testing room that indicates a test is in progress, etc.

 - In the event of a paper exam, if senior administrative assistants are determined as the designee to receive the completed exam, the end time of the exam should be written on the document.